ExinOne/support.exinone.com/docs/Features/TradingAccount.md

 See [EPC](./EPC.md)

+Q: What is the difference between a Mixin wallet and a trading account?

+A: Mixin wallet is a decentralized wallet that needs to be managed by you using a 6-digit PIN, and a trading account is a centralized account managed by ExinOne on your behalf and designed to provide the appropriate services.

 Q: Where are tokens that cannot be withdrawn to the Mixin wallet and can only be traded stored?

 A: They are stored in exchanges for users to trade at any time and will not be used for other purposes.